-"The most remarkable of a new generation of college buildings" -New York Times PARK 20|20 First Circular Economy Development Inspired by Cradle to Cradle Design Hoofddorp, The Netherlands Conceived 2007, Ongoing 9 Completed Buildings William McDonough + Partners is the lead architect and master planner for Park 20|20, the first full-service Cradle to Cradle DesignTM-inspired working environment in The Netherlands.
+"The most remarkable of a new generation of college buildings" -New York Times PARK 20 20 First Circular Economy Development Inspired by Cradle to Cradle Design Hoofddorp, The Netherlands Conceived 2007, Ongoing 9 Completed Buildings William McDonough + Partners is the lead architect and master planner for Park 20|20, the first full-service Cradle to Cradle DesignTM-inspired working environment in The Netherlands.
 Located within a man-made cultural landscape of a Dutch polder (land reclaimed from the sea), the firm was engaged by Delta Development Group in 2007 to create a new model of sustainable development that implements the Cradle to Cradle philosophy holistically and at all scales-from the city down to the molecule.
 Client Delta Development Group Area 114,000 sq. meters (Phase 1: 24,500 sm) Awards 2010 American Society of Landscape Architects Honor Award 2012 SHARE (Sustainable Haarlemmermeer Real Estate) Award Team William McDonough + Partners, Master Planning; Nelson Byrd Woltz, Landscape Architect

-NOW B Fox Vakanties Completed 2017 Completed 2012 ties C SHARE 2012 Completed 2020 In Development Bosch SiemensFFIFProInspiration HouseHeadquartersCompleted 2012Completed 2013 G Bluewater Completed 2014 Biological Nutrient Pavilion Completed 2012 Plantronics Headquarters Completed 2016 J Technical Nutrient Pavilion Completed 2012
+NOW Fox Vakanties Completed 2017 Completed 2012 C SHARE Completed 2020 D Tower In Development Bosch Siemens Inspiration House Completed 2012 FIFPro Bluewater Headquarters Completed 2014 Completed 2013 Biological Nutrient Pavilion Completed 2012 Plantronics Headquarters Completed 2016 Technical Nutrient Pavilion Completed 2012